roytang/blog/content/post/2020/11/weeknotes-11-01/index.md

 **Done:** [the Inktober thing](/tags/inktober2020)!
 I managed to get through the whole thing without missing a day!
 Doing daily drawings with a pen are hard for me, given my poor manual dexterity at this age (and it was never that good in the first place).
 My hands got tired so easily, and a lot of my lines were shaky.
 Still, I enjoyed doing a lot of the sketches, and while I don't want to [commit to daily drawings](/2016/03/sketching-daily/) again (at least for now), maybe I'll warm up the old Apple Pencil every so often and do some digital stuff?
 Maybe?

+**Watching lately:**

-**Watching lately:** I finished Season 4 of The Expanse.
+  - I finished <em id="expanse-s4">Season 4 of The Expanse</em>.
 I didn't enjoy it as much as the first 3 seasons, though the second half was better than the first.
 Things were ramping up too slowly, and a lot of things didn't seem relevant to the what was going on with the Roci crew (and turned out to be mostly geared towards next season's big crisis apparently?).
 As I said to a friend, "I'm here for the scifi protomolecule stuff not OPA terrorist or earth politics BS."
 Still, looking forward to the next season.
+  - On <time id="girl-next-door">Oct 31, 2020, 08:00 AM</time> I wrote:

+      > #### Girl Next Door
+      > I watched Girl Next Door (2004) on Prime Video.
+Mostly for Elisha Cuthbert lol.

-Also: Finished five seasons of NCIS (that's all they had on Prime Video).
-In the queue: The Boys S2, Star Trek Discovery S3, Mandalorian S2.
+  - Also: Finished five seasons of NCIS (that's all they had on Prime Video).
+  - In the queue: The Boys S2, Star Trek Discovery S3, Mandalorian S2.
 Where's my Orville?

 **Skipped:** Hacktoberfest.
 Oh well.